-The following issues need to be considered - should this be in here or in our allegation policy?
+The following issues need to be considered

-- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser? - contact the parents or carers of the child/young person if advised to do so by the LADO; - consider the rights of the staff member for a fair and equal process of investigation; - ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary; - act on any decision made in any strategy meeting; and - advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned. - Ensure low level concerns are also carefully recorded and stored securely and confidentially
+- What are the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser? - contact the parents or carers of the child/young person if advised to do so by the LADO; - consider the rights of the staff member for a fair and equal process of investigation; - ensure that the appropriate disciplinary procedure is followed, including whether suspending a • member of staff from work until the outcome of any investigation is deemed necessary; - act on any decision made in any strategy meeting; and • - advise the Disclosure and Barring Service (DBS) and any other appropriate regulatory or professional body where a member of staff has been disciplined or dismissed as a result of the allegations founded, or would have been if they have resigned. - Ensure low level concerns are also carefully recorded and stored securely and confidentially